Every week I get emails from people around the world asking me the same question: “What is the best Muay Thai gym in Thailand?”

 Finding a Muay Thai camp is like choosing what University you want to attend.
 Everyone has a different set of criteria for picking their school.
 Factors like classroom sizes, school reputation, student faculty, teacher quality, location, and programs are going to determine your ideal school.

 The same is true for Muay Thai.
-Someone who is training in Thailand for 2 weeks on their yearly holiday, will be be looking for something different than an 18 year old kid aspiring to be a world champion.
+Someone who is training in Thailand for 2 weeks on their yearly holiday, will be looking for something different than an 18-year-old kid aspiring to be a world champion.